Why Cherries Can Cause Gas and Bloating, and How to Avoid It

 Image Credit: Aleksandr Zubkov/Moment/GettyImages

 Like most fruits and vegetables, cherries can be a nutritious addition to your diet.
-But believe it or not, cherries can cause gas, bloating, stomach pain and diarrhea for some people, especially those with underlying digestive conditions.
+But there can also be a less pleasant side to this delicious fruit: For some, cherries can cause gas, bloating, stomach pain and diarrhea, especially for those with underlying digestive conditions.
 The same is true for tart cherry juice, wild cherries and other cherry products.

 Advertisement